The Anatomy of Accessible Forms: The Problem with Placeholders

 Points to Remember

-- Avoid Placeholders if possible
+- Avoid placeholders whenever possible

-- If there is no other option than to use a placeholder as a replacement for a visible label, use one of the floating label methods.
+- If there is no other option than to use a placeholder as a replacement for a visible label, use one of the floating label methods

 Well explained!!!